 This post may contains affiliate links.
 I can make a small commission if you make a purchase through these links at no extra cost to you.
 This commission helps me maintain my website

 Since I started Pret-a-Collection.com I’ve been looking for sustainable brands to support and help you to create a lasting capsule wardrobe.
-But I do understand living on a tight budget because there are kids and impossibility to work the full time.
+But I do understand living on a tight budget because there are kids and impossibility to work full time.
 But these reasons shouldn’t stop us from wanting less but better.
-As I’ve been living with my capsule wardrobe for a while, I can tell I am really enjoying it.
+As I’ve been living with my capsule wardrobe for a while, I can tell I do really enjoy it.
 I wanted to show you how to create a capsule wardrobe on a budget.

 Create a Capsule Wardrobe On a Budget